rbw/nawano/README.md

             100% OSS, BSD-2
 ```

-Nawano is a lightweight, secure and fast [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) command-line application that provides a simple and intuative interface for managing Nano funds.

-Seeds are encrypted with AES-256 and stored along with information about derivate keys locally.

-Please bare in mind that—just as the official Nano software—Nawano uses the *BSD 2-Clause License* (i.e. no liability for loss of funds).
+Nawano is a simple, secure and lightweight Nano funds management software that lets you set up a fully functional light-wallet locally on your machine and get started in just a few minutes — without doing any syncing, and without having to trust a wallet provider on the *World Wide Web*.

+Seeds are encrypted with AES-256 and never leaves your computer.
+Node communication is done over RPC, using either a remote backend (such as Canoe) or a local node.

 **Want to know more about Nano?**